cmu-phil/tetrad/README.md

 We have a tool, [Causal Command](https://github.com/bd2kccd/causal-cmd), that lets you run Tetrad algorithms at the command line.

-For Python integration, please see our (still new) [py-tetrad project](https://github.com/cmu-phil/py-tetrad), which shows how to integrate Java code in this project using the [JPype Python project](https://jpype.readthedocs.io/en/latest/).
+For Python integration, please see our (still new) [py-tetrad project](https://github.com/cmu-phil/py-tetrad), which shows how to integrate Java code in this project into a Python workflow using the [JPype Python project](https://jpype.readthedocs.io/en/latest/).
 Also, please see the [causal-learn Python package](https://causal-learn.readthedocs.io/en/latest/), now part of the [py-why space](https://github.com/py-why).

 All artifacts for Tetrad and causal-cmd are published in [Maven Central](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/).
 This includes all downloadable jars and Javadocs.